 ALSO READCongress attacks BJP over 'deteriorating' Kashmir situation 'Modi govt puts country's defence, foreign policy in danger' Against separatism, but Govt is 'impotent' in Kashmir:Congress NDA govt reversed Kashmir initiatives taken by UPA: Congress Congress shrugs off Rajnath's 'permanent Kashmir solution' promise

+"Unfortunately, the prime minister and the BJP government think they have all the answers.
 They have not taken the opposition into confidence on the issue.
 We hope they take us into confidence," he added.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)